R O S E T T A S T O N E R E P L I C A S for sale

 Thickness: 27.900 cm

-We will recreate the cylinder of the original exhibition base you see in the image (London Illustrated, 1874) below, except there will be no square piece at the bottom of the pedestal base.
-These exhibition bases will be comprised of a sand-filled, granite-like resin cylinder (about 30" tall x 28" across) -- available only for the life-size, Classic Rosetta models.
+We have recreated the cylinder of the original exhibition base you see in the image (London Illustrated, 1874) below, except there will be no square piece at the bottom of the pedestal base.
+These exhibition bases are comprised of a sand-filled, granite-like resin cylinder (about 30" tall x 30" across) -- available only for the life-size, Classic Rosetta models.

 We also have another exhibition concept (designed especially for mobility...greater ease in shipping the replica & base to/from trade shows, for instance), attaching the Rosetta Stone replica to a black matte pipe screwed into the bottom at a very slight forward angle.
 The other end of the pipe will be screwed into a large granite-like resin base filled with sand -- or a flat piece of steel.
 We are currently working on the viability/stability of the base concepts and the pricing of the exhibition base ideas.
 We will also be developing exquisitely framed copies of the 1874 London Illustrated image -->